AyeCode/invoicing/readme.txt

 = 2.6.17 =
 * Creating items on the invoice page defaults to "Tax Excempt".
+* Fixed: Date picker not showing on the report export page.

 = 2.6.16 =
 * Add an admin tool to fix permalinks.